-The word tolerant means, in the broader sense: "capacity to endure pain or hardship," and, more specifically, "relative capacity of an organism to grow or thrive when subjected to an unfavorable environmental factor."
+The word tolerant means, in the broader sense: the capacity to endure pain or hardship, and, more specifically, relative capacity of an organism to grow or thrive when subjected to an unfavorable environmental factor.

 The Native Plant Connection

-Most drought tolerant plants are what are considered native plants in a particular region.
-They are the plants, shrubs, and trees that graced the landscape long before settlers showed up with other plants and a garden hose.
+Most drought-tolerant plants are usually the plants that are native to a particular region.
+Native plants are the plants, shrubs, and trees that graced the country long before settlers from other lands showed up with their plants and a garden hose.

-Drought Tolerant vs Drought Resistant
+Drought Tolerant vs. Drought Resistant

 The terms drought tolerant and drought resistant are often used interchangeably—and incorrectly so.
-While drought tolerant landscaping and plants are able to grow or thrive with minimal water or rainfall, drought resistant plants can survive for long periods of time without water.
+While drought-tolerant landscaping and plants are able to grow or thrive with minimal water or rainfall, drought-resistant plants can survive for long periods of time without water.

 Other Terms for Drought Tolerant

-Xeriscape and xeriscaping are terms used to outline a landscaping style that uses drought-tolerant plants to help conserve water.
+Xeriscape and xeriscaping are terms used to identify a landscaping style that uses drought-tolerant plants to help conserve water.
 Water-wise refers to landscaping with plants that grow well in a garden that manages water sensibly.

 Why Have a Drought-Tolerant Garden?